Systems Concepts and Tools

 Cynefin.
 A diagram based approach that helps you to think about and respond to a particular situation, or intervention, through five different framings; simple, complicated, complex, chaotic and confused.

 Viable System Model (VSM).
-A diagram based approach that helps to assess and ensure the viability of a purposeful activity, given the range of
+A diagram based approach that helps to assess and ensure the viability of a purposeful activity, given the range of competing demands from different components of that endeavour.

 Cultural Historical Activity System Model (CHAT).
 A diagram based approach that explores a series of factors that enable people with different motivations to work together creatively and effectively, especially when responding to changing and challenging events.